jawknee59/air-hockey-game/README.md

 Remake an air hockey game using canvas.
 - Controlling user's mallet via mouse
 - Keeps track of the score (player1 vs AI)
+- First one to five points, declares winner

 Technologies Used
 - HTML